-- L-Soft STRONGLY DISCOURAGES running LISTSERV out of a RAM disk in order to speed up I/O. This is not a supported configuration and if you have problems with it the support group's response will be to tell you to stop using the RAM disk. - If system RAM is tight, either a fast disk or more RAM is a necessity if you are to minimize I/O time lost to paging.
+- 1. Please note carefully that L-Soft STRONGLY DISCOURAGES running LISTSERV out of a RAM disk in order to speed up I/O. This is not a supported configuration and if you have problems with it the support group's response will be to tell you to stop using the RAM disk. - 2.
+Note that if system RAM is tight, either a fast disk or more RAM is a necessity if you are to minimize I/O time lost to paging.
 An otherwise fast system can become quite sluggish if it is required constantly to read and write to virtual memory.
 Adding more RAM is usually preferred as it is more efficient to access RAM than it is to access even a fast disk.